BCC Communication Pathway

 Become the most

-loving people
+loving place

 in the Quad Cities.